-New applicants: Please have your Vaccine Coordinator, Back-Up Coordinators and any other staff responsible for temperature monitoring take two online trainings: 1) “Storing Vaccines” and 2) “Monitoring Storage Unit Temperatures,” both available at eziz.org/eziz-training.* You may be asked to submit additional documents with your application, such as a temperature log for your vaccine storage unit.
+The Vaccine Coordinator, Back-Up Coordinators and any other staff responsible for temperature monitoring are required to take two online trainings annually: 1) “Storing Vaccines” and 2) “Monitoring Storage Unit Temperatures,” both available at eziz.org/eziz-training.* You may be asked to submit additional documents with your application, such as a temperature log for your vaccine storage unit.
 Contact email@example.com or firstname.lastname@example.org for more information.

 Usage Report Due Dates:

 - Usage report for the period from January 1 – June 30, 2018: Friday, July 6, 2018

 - Usage report for the period from July 1 – December 31, 2018: Friday, January 4, 2019

 Storage and Handling Requirements: